Xiddler/PORTABLE_ENV/dotfiles/cheat/git.md

     'origin/master' - the default setting for a remote repository and its primary branch

 # To set your identity:

 git config --global user.name "John Doe" git config --global user.email johndoe@example.com

 # To set your editor:

 git config --global core.editor emacs

 # To enable color:

 git config --global color.ui true

 # To stage all changes for commit:

 git add --all
 git add .

 # STASH

 To stash changes locally, this will keep the changes in a separate changelist (ie a cache) called stash and the working directory is cleaned.
-You can apply changes from the stash anytime git stash
+You can apply changes from the stash anytime with: git stash

 ## To stash changes with a message